tompassarelli/fennec-ui/README.md

 ![Demo Screenshot](demo-security.png)

 When the UI is completely hidden, fennec will attempt (no garuntee, firefox chrome changes can break logic) to surface some but not all security relevant signals (like http warning).
-This is not a solution against phishing and many other attacks, users should only toggle the UI after url/content has been verified as secure
+This is not a solution against phishing and many other attacks, users should only toggle the UI after url/content has been verified as secure and trustworthy.

 ## Installation